Nurego/nurego-wp/README.txt

 It's best to enter your settings and use the [nurego-live] or [nurego-test] shortcode for plug-and-play functionality.

 The [nurego] shortcode is included for passing parameters unique to a specific pricing table without changing site-wide plugin settings.
-Only use if if you need to do this.
+Only use it if you need to do this.

 = The pricing table is showing up in unexpected places =